 This assumption is not very restrictive in practice.
 For example, in the ranker evaluation setting from information retrieval, each arm corresponds to a ranker, a complex and highly engineered system, so it is unlikely that two rankers are indistinguishable.
 Furthermore, some of the results we present in this section actually hold under even weaker assumptions.
-However, for the sake of clarity, we defer a discussion of these nuanced differences to Appendix F in the supplementary material.
+However, for the sake of clarity, we defer a discussion of these nuanced differences to Appendix E.

-5.1 Copeland Confidence Bound (CCB)
+Copeland Confidence Bounds (CCB)